 - If the network is configured with a single NSAC service area, there is a single NSACF configured with the maximum number of UEs per network slice and/or the maximum number of PDU Sessions per network slice, which are valid in the network.

 - If the network is configured with multiple NSAC service areas, an NSACF may be deployed on a NSAC service area basis, which can be one NSACF instance or one NSACF Set.
-There are three multiple NSAC architecture options:
+There are three NSAC architecture options:

-- Option 1: non-Hierarchal NSAC architecture.
+- Option 1: non-Hierarchical NSAC architecture.
 In this architecture, independent NSACFs are deployed in every NSAC service area.
 There is no interaction between the NSACFs deployed in different NSAC service areas.
 Each NSACF is configured with the maximum number of UEs per network slice and/or the maximum number of PDU Sessions which are valid in the NSAC service area (see clause 5.15.11.1 for more details).

 - Option 2: Centralized NSAC architecture.
 In this architecture, a single centralized NSACF is deployed in the network to handle admissions in all NSAC service areas.
 The centralized NSACF is configured with the total number of UEs per network slice and the maximum number of PDU Sessions for the entire PLMN.
 NSAC Requests from AMF or SMF to the single centralized NSCAF in this case includes the NSAC service area of the NF consumer if multiple NSAC service areas are deployed in PLMN.

-NOTE 1: It is possible to configure in the centralized architecture the maximum number of registered UEs and/or the number of PDU sessions per service area if required by the operator.
-In this case, NSAC admission can be performed on a per NSAC service area.
+NOTE 1: It is possible to configure in the centralized architecture the maximum number of registered UEs and/or the maximum number of PDU sessions per service area if required by the operator.
+In this case, NSAC can be performed on a per NSAC service area.

 - Option 3: Hierarchical NSAC architecture is deployed in the network.
 There are two roles of NSACF and interaction between them may be required (see clause 5.15.11.1a for more details):